LODSContent/Challenge-V3-Framework/Templates/Sections/NextStepSeries/M365IAS.md

 - Configure SharePoint Online [Guided]
 - Can You Configure Rights Management?
 [Advanced]
 - Can You Manage Office 365?
 [Expert]
-- Microsoft 365 Identity and Services [Prerequisite Lab]
+- Provision a Microsoft 365 Trial Account [Prerequisite Lab]